stevealbertwong/stevealbertwong.github.io/_posts/2018-2-10-Dining-Philosophers.md

 Other than design the locks sequence, logically we could limit the threads to only 4 locks so at least 1 thread could go through both locks and release both locks.

 We could achieve it with busy waiting, condition variable and semaphore.
 They all are very similar in terms of limiting the amount of threads going through critical region.
+Condition variable could send and receive signal so it won't hoards cpu time like busy waiting by constanting checking numThreadsAllowed in critical region.
+Semaphore is condition variable with condition numThreadsAllowed.

 ```
 #include <iostream>